kammitama5/kammitama5.github.io/_posts/2017-8-22-Tuesday-August-22nd.md

 <img src="/images/mathematica/movie1.png" width="200">

 - Learning about classes and objects, and how to instantiate so that they call on different objects.

+## Teaching myself Mathematica

+- In the midst of my Nanodegree and before my C++ class continues, I thought that I should use a 15-day trial of Mathematica.

 ## Wait..*what* is Mathematica?